intaxwashere/intaxwashere.github.io/_posts/2023-08-21-blueprint-access.md

 ## Reflection

-Unreal Engine has a "reflection" system to allow different systems to interact with class amd property metadatas of UObjects.
+Unreal Engine has a "reflection" system to allow different systems to interact with class and property metadatas of UObjects.
 We can say the design of this reflection system is probably inspired by C#.

 The most base class of the reflection system is a `FField`, which defines a... field in the reflection system.
 A field is serializable, can provide references to GC, can be loaded from disk and contains metadata of the field it's reflecting.